 Vanguard offers funds and ETFs, all available through their online platform.
-Before we even consider the best Vanguard funds available, however, let’s take a quick look at the difference between these fund types.
+Before we examine the best Vanguard funds available, let’s take a quick look at the difference between these fund types.

 - Mutual funds – this is the collective name for various funds which fall within this category such as index funds and active funds, blended funds (such as Vanguards LifeStrategy funds) and fixed income funds aka bonds.

-- ETFs (Exchange Traded Funds) – These work a little bit like stocks in the sense that you can trade them at any time throughout a market day.
-Compared to index funds for example where the price is calculated once a day.
+- ETFs (Exchange Traded Funds) – ETFs, like index funds, track an underlying index.
+These work like stocks in the sense that you can trade them at any time on an exchange throughout the trading hours.

 People may choose ETFs over mutual funds for the fact that generally you can invest with smaller amounts as they usually have lower minimum investment demands.
 They are also generally cheaper to run so can have lower ongoing fees.
 They can be an easy first option for beginner investors, making the range of ETFs on Vanguard particularly appealing.

 Best Performing Vanguard Equity Index Funds

 Index funds replicate the holdings of an underlying index (hence the name) and therefore their performance will mirror that of the index.
 When looking at the performance of index funds, you are really just looking at the performance of index, so it doesn’t really matter whether you pick Vanguard or someone else.
 Your goal is to find the best index and find a fund that replicates that index.
 Sure, you could split hairs about things like management fees, but with the fees on index funds being minimal these days so it’s not a big differentiator.